SovereignCloudStack/standards/Standards/scs-0101-w1-entropy-implementation-testing.md

 (see subsection on Errors), and (b) users can always choose a recent image, as ensured by the image metadata standard.

-Three further testcases are available, but currently unused:

-- `scs-0101-image-property` ensures that each flavor has the extra spec `hw_rng:allowed=True`,
-- `scs-0101-flavor-property` ensures that each public image has the property `hw_rng_model: virtio`,
-- `scs-0101-rngd` ensures that the service `rngd` is present on a sample VM.

 ## Manual tests

 None.